Elizabeth Mansfield

 Contact information page

-I am now a Fellow of the Institute of Mathematics and its Applications.
+I am now a Fellow of the IMA, that is, Institute of Mathematics and its Applications.

 Book on Moving Frames

-My big project just finished is a book for Cambridge University Press, A Practical Guide to the Invariant Calculus.
+My book for Cambridge University Press, A Practical Guide to the Invariant Calculus.
 Thank you everyone for contributing the typos and other errors you found, in particular Tania Goncalves, Francis Valiquette, Evelyne Hubert, Peter Hydon and Peter Olver!
 Here are the Table of Contents and the first ``what's in this book" chapter.

 The book is now available from CUP (above link), also Amazon